sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 ### Subscribe to a Queue
-Now that we have created a queue, let's subscribe to it in the **Try Me!** page.
+Now that you have created a queue, let's subscribe to it in the **Try Me!** page.

 1. Go back to the previous tab, which is the **Try Me!** page.